LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 [^1]: If I remember correctly, I was wandering through Wikipedia.
 Along the way I landed on the page for the [Integral of the secant function][wiki_secant], which includes a very brief history.
 [^2]: The rate of change of the area with respect to the x-axis is the line (very thin rectangle) $y$.
 That is, $\frac{dA}{dx}=y \implies A=\int y dx$.
-[^3]: Well, not exactly, but it is close enough to a sphere for most mapping applications.
-Where more accuracy is required, there are extensions which can account for deviations from a sphere.
+[^3]: The earth is approximated as a sphere for most mapping applications.
+Where more accuracy is required, there are extensions which can account for its deviations from a sphere.
 [^4]: I am not sure if Mercator knew of this projection.
 It was only formally described by Johann Heinrich Lambert in 1772.
 However, I think it is the easiest way to visualise the Mercator projection construction, so I have used it here anyway.
 There are other constructions for it but I do not think they are helpful.
 The Mercator just is a very unnatural projection.
 [^6]: There are several popular Coronavirus map trackers that use the Mercator projection.
 How sad.
 [^correction]: My original article said that logarithmic trigonometric tables appeared _after_ normal logarithmic tables.
 However because of Napier's unusual derivation of the approximation formula, this is not true.
 This was pointed out to me on comments on this post on HackerNews.
 You can see these [here][hackernews].